geolab-UVA/01-basic-a-frame-scene/README.md

 # A basic A-Frame scene

-This page contains a basic scene that is created using the library [A-frame](https://aframe.io/).
-The whole scene is a single html file.
-HTML files are files containing webpages.
+This page contains a basic scene that is created using the [A-frame](https://aframe.io/) library.
+The whole scene is a single HTML file; HTML files are files containing webpages.

+Documentation for A-Frame is available from https://aframe.io/docs/master/introduction/

 ## Editing using a sandbox